nkh/P6-Data-Dump-Tree/README.md

 ### DDTR::AsciiGlyphs

-Uses ASCII codes rather than ANSI to render the tree.
+Uses ASCII codes rather than Unicode to render the tree.

 ### DDTR::CompactUnicodeGlyphs